hygieia/hygieia/pages/hygieia/api/api.md

 ## Docker Image for API

+You can install Hygieia by creating a Docker image.
+This section gives detailed instructions to create a Docker image for the API layer.

+For instructions on installing all components Hygieia, see [Build Docker](../Build/builddocker.md).

-To configure the Hygieia API layer, execute the following steps:
+To create a Docker image for Hygieia's API layer, execute the following steps:

 *	**Step 1: Run Maven Build**